selfrefactor/rambda/README.md

 String anotation of `propsToPick` is one of the differences between `Rambda` and `Ramda`.

+> :boom: When using this method with `TypeScript`, it is much easier to pass `propsToPick` as an array.
+If passing a string, you will need to explicitly declare the output type.

 ```javascript
 const obj = {
   a : 1,